aazuspan/taskee/README.md

 <details>
   <summary><b>Command Line</b></summary></br>

 You can also run `taskee` with the command line interface.
-By default, the command below will watch for `completed` and `failed` events every 15 minutes and notify you with `native` notifications.
+By default, the command below will watch for `completed`, `failed`, and `error` events every 15 minutes and notify you with `native` notifications.

 ```posh
 python -m taskee.cli